Jkroln/10700-icraft-z590-wifi-6600xt-opencore-efi/README.md

 efi for oc 0.8.4 with macos monterey 12.6

 For Graphic:
-In my case , I have 6600xt which doesn't need kext or something .
+In my case , I have 6600xt which doesn't need kext or something to drive .

 For Audio:
 In my case,I use Audio-Technica m40x, and my audio chip is AC1220.
 So All I need to do is modify the [DeviceProperties] until it results like the last picture.
 Ps: If you're using ID like 7,27 , the earphone would work too , but it would constantly make voltaic noises ,thus modify until it's perfect.